Sidamjit/PorcelainSkin/README.md

 ## Contact Form

 Both enquiry forms submit via [`formsubmit.co`](https://formsubmit.co/) and are preconfigured to deliver messages to `info@porcelainskin.co.nz`.
+Submissions are handled asynchronously so visitors remain on the page and receive a success/error message inline.
+Each successful submit generates a short reference like `PS-DDMMHHMMA1` (shared with the customer in the success notice and injected into the email subject alongside their phone number) so you can track conversations quickly.
+If JavaScript is disabled the native POST still works, falling back to FormSubmit’s default response.

-Update the `action` attribute if you decide to switch to another inbox or automation service.
+The first submission from any new email address will trigger FormSubmit’s activation flow—look for the confirmation link sent to that inbox and click it once to start receiving enquiries.
+Update the `action` value or JavaScript endpoint if you switch to another inbox or automation service.
 Most modern static hosts (Netlify, Vercel, GitHub Pages, etc.) can serve this site without additional backend work.

 ## Hosting